Everything You Need to Know About Evil Proxy Attacks and MFA Bypass

 - Forward MFA Request: If MFA is enabled, EvilProxy forwards the MFA prompt to the attacker.

-- Attacker Retrieves MFA: The attacker can intercept or socially engineer the victim to share the MFA code.
+- Attacker Retrieves MFA: The attacker can intercept (ex. with a MitM attack) or socially engineer the victim to share the MFA code.

 - Submit MFA Code: The attacker submits the MFA code to complete the login process.